alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 ### Checking for end of file

-If you look at [`reverseTextLines1.beta2.py`](https://github.com/alecthegeek/Intro2/blob/master/stdio/reverseTextLines1.beta2.py) we can use the file iterator to manage the reading of content and handle the eof checking:
+If you look at [`reverseTextLines1.beta2.py`](https://github.com/alecthegeek/Intro2/blob/master/stdio/reverseTextLines1.beta2.py) we use the file iterator to manage the reading of content **and** handle eof checking:

 ```python
 for line in infile:
     ... #Process Content in line variable
 ```

-This much simpler than the while loop and eof checking above
+This much simpler than the while loop and eof checking in previous examples.

 ### Closing files automatically

-Python also has a [context manager](https://docs.python.org/3/reference/datamodel.html#context-managers) feature (the `with` keyword) so that any resources we use (in this case open files) are released when we leave the context (no matter if there is an error, or the processing completely normally).
+Python also has a [context manager](https://docs.python.org/3/reference/datamodel.html#context-managers) feature (the `with` keyword) so that any resources we use (in this case open files) are released when we leave the context (no matter if there is an error, or the processing completes normally).

 Now we don't need to close the files explicitly (see [`reverseTextLines1.py`](https://github.com/alecthegeek/Intro2/blob/master/stdio/reverseTextLines1.py)):